 Over the years, I have seen studies that show that food bowls on the floor cause more cases of bloat, but a few years later this was debunked, and elevated food bowls are now known to be just as much of a risk.
 With these conflicting results, a solid recommendation can’t be made.

 Dogs fed one meal a day are twice as likely to bloat as those fed two meals a day.
 Rate of eating is also a contributor.
 Fast eaters have five times the risk than dogs that are slow eaters.
-Using bowls with fingers (or center posts) or putting large rocks in the bowl slows dogs down physically, but it’s also important to address the anxiety that comes with feeding around other dogs, because that can be a risk factor.
+Using slow feeder bowls with fingers (or center posts) or putting large rocks in the bowl slows dogs down physically, but it’s also important to address the anxiety that comes with feeding around other dogs, because that can be a risk factor.
 Stressed dogs and those that are hyperactive are more likely to bloat.
 Separating dogs at feeding times may help reduce anxiety and stress surrounding food.
 Unhappy or fearful dogs are twice as likely to bloat as those that are happy.

 A recent trend is to perform a preventive surgical gastropexy on an at-risk dog.
 Often performed when a dog is sterilized, some veterinarians now do this procedure laparoscopically to reduce the invasiveness.
 Unfortunately, the hardest part is determining which dogs are at a high enough risk to warrant this surgery.
 It could be said that all the above-mentioned breeds should have this surgery performed.
 We just don’t know if it is cost-effective.
 Consult with your veterinarian about this option.